 Acute kidney injury (AKI) is when your kidneys stop working suddenly, within a very short period of time.
 Usually, if the cause of AKI is treated quickly, your kidneys will start working again.
 Sometimes hepatitis C can cause AKI, but this does not happen very often.

 - Hepatitis C can cause vasculitis.
 Vasculitis is the inflammation (swelling) of blood vessels, arteries and veins.
 If the blood vessels of your kidneys get inflamed (swollen), this can cause acute kidney injury.

 - In a few rare cases, some medicines for hepatitis C were connected to an increased chance of having AKI.

 Hepatitis C and chronic kidney disease

-Chronic kidney disease (CKD) is when there is lasting damage to the kidneys that can get worse over time.
+Chronic kidney disease (CKD) is when there is lasting damage to the kidneys that can get worse in time.
 Sometimes hepatitis C can cause CKD, but this does not happen very often.

 Hepatitis C is connected to CKD because:

 - Hepatitis C can cause a type of kidney disease called glomerulonephritis.
 Your kidneys are made up of thousands of tiny filters called glomeruli.
 Glomerulonephritis is the inflammation (swelling) of the kidney filters (glomeruli), which causes permanent damage.
-When your kidney filters are damaged, this can lead to chronic kidney disease.
+When your kidney filters are damaged, this can lead to CKD.